Maintaining a Distributed Spanning Forest in Highly Dynamic Networks: Model and notations

 \section{Model and notations}

-The network is represented by an untimed evolving graph~\cite{Ferreira02} $\G=(G_1,G_2,\dots)$, such that $G_i=(V,E_i)$, where $V$ is a static set of vertices and $E_i$ is a dynamically changing set of undirected edges.
-Following Kuhn et al.~\cite{KLO10}, we consider a synchronous (thus rounded) computational model, where in each round $i$, the adversary chooses the set of edges $E_i$ that are present.
-In our case, this set is arbitrary ({\it i.e.} the adversary is unrestricted).
-At the beginning of each round, each node sends a message that it has prepared at the end of the previous round.
-This message is sent to all its neighbors in $E_i$, although the list of these neighbors is not know by the node.
-Then it receives all messages sent by its neighbors (in the same round), and finally computes its new state and the next message.
-Hence, each round corresponds to three phases {\tt (send, receive, compute)}, which corresponds to a rotation of the original model of~\cite{KLO10} where the phases are {\tt (compute, send, receive)}.
-This adaptation is not necessary, but it allows us to formulate correctness of our algorithm in terms of the state of the nodes {\em after} each round rather than in the middle of rounds.
+The network is represented by a graph sequence $\G=(G_1,G_2,\dots)$, such that $G_i=(V,E_i)$, where $V$ is a fixed set of vertices and $E_i$ is a dynamically changing set of undirected edges.
+Following Kuhn et al.~\cite{KLO10}, we consider a synchronous (rounded) computational model, where in each round $i$, the set of edges $E_i$ determines what nodes communicate.
+At the beginning of each round, each node sends a message that was prepared at the end of the previous round.
+This message is sent to all its neighbors in $E_i$, although the list of these neighbors is a priori {\em unknown} to the node.
+Then, it receives all messages sent by its neighbors (in the same round), and finally computes its new state and its message for the next round.
+Due to the reciprocity of undirected links, a node {\em can} determine upon reception which nodes have received its own message.
+In summary, each round corresponds to three phases {\tt (send, receive, compute)}, which corresponds to a rotation of the original model of~\cite{KLO10} where the phases are {\tt (compute, send, receive)}.
+This adaptation is not necessary, but makes the expression of our algorithm and of its correctness simpler.
+In particular, correctness predicates are satisfied by the {\em end} of each round (as opposed to the middle of each round if the original model had been used).

-We assume that the nodes have a unique identifier taken from a totally ordered set, that is, for any two nodes $u$ and $v$, it either holds that $ID(u)>ID(v)$ or $ID(u)<ID(v)$.
+The nodes possess unique identifiers taken from a totally ordered set; that is, for any two nodes $u$ and $v$, it either holds that $ID(u)>ID(v)$ or $ID(v)>ID(u)$.
 A node can specify what neighbor its message is intended to (although all neighbors will receive it) by setting the {\tt target} field of that message.
 Symmetrically, the $ID$ of the emitter of a message can be read in the {\tt sender} field of that message.
-Since the edges are undirected, if $u$ receives a message from $v$ at round $i$, then $v$ also receives a message from $u$ at that round.
-We call this property the \textit{reciprocity principle} and it is an important ingredient for the correctness of our algorithm.
+Since the edges are undirected, if $u$ receives a message from $v$ at round $i$, then $v$ also receives a message from $u$ at round $i$.
+We call this property the principle of \textit{reciprocity}.